A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Abstract

 \section{Abstract}

-Search is a central problem in artificial intelligence, and BFS and DFS the two most fundamental ways to search.
-In this report we derive results for average BFS and DFS runtime: For tree search, we employ a probabilistic model of goal distribution; for graph search, the analysis depends on an additional statistic of path redundancy and average branching factor.
-As an application, we use the results on two concrete grammar problems.
-The runtime estimates can be used to select the faster out of BFS and DFS for a given problem, and may form the basis for further analysis of more advanced search methods.
-Finally, we verify our results experimentally; the analytical approximations come surprisingly close to empirical reality.
+Search is a central problem in artificial intelligence, and breadth-first search (BFS) and depth-first search (DFS) are the two most fundamental ways to search.
+In this paper we derive estimates for average BFS and DFS runtime.
+The average runtime estimates can be used to allocate resources or judge the hardness of a problem.
+They can also be used for selecting the best graph representation, and for selecting the faster algorithm out of BFS and DFS.
+They may also form the basis for an analysis of more advanced search methods.
+The paper treats both tree search and graph search.
+For tree search, we employ a probabilistic model of goal distribution; for graph search, the analysis depends on an additional statistic of path redundancy and average branching factor.
+As an application, we use the results to predict BFS and DFS runtime on two concrete grammar problems and on the N-puzzle.
+Experimental verification shows that our analytical approximations come close to empirical reality.